Label My Child? Yes, Please.

 Labels Give Us Information

 You see, nobody’s out there studying the label-less.
 No one’s writing research papers on why “Jane Doe gets distracted and loses her keys every stinking day.”
-They’re studying actual conditions (the labels, if you will): ADHD, ODD, bipolar disorder, diabetes, heart disease, cancer, and more.
+They’re studying actual conditions (the labels, if you will): ADHD, ODD, diabetes, heart disease, cancer, and more.

 Without labels, where would we get our information?
 Where would we get the help we need?